hsarji/eoc-ny/manuscript/_eoc-ny-wte.md

 	+ Who drafts the real estate contract?
 The answer is different in downstate New York and upstate New York.
 	+ Lease forms often contain unenforceable clauses but many people use them anyway. <!-- Kuklin -->
 	+ <a id="re-mortgage-death-acceleration"></a>[[re-mortgage-death-acceleration|Testamentary disposition of real property to strangers & due on sale clause.]]
+	+ <a id="re-life-estate-lpoap"></a>It is possible for a grantor to reserve both a life estate and a limited power of appointment in a deed, but it can cause title problems.
 + Medicaid is intended to help the poor, but it is also for middle class New Yorkers.
 + Trusts
 	+ A retained power to change remainder beneficiaries is a limited power of attorney under New York law but isn't a limited power of attorney under federal estate and gift tax law.